sendyhalim/coup/README.md

 ![Love-it](https://media0.giphy.com/media/GHBjTqSrtz6Fy/200.gif)

 Coup is a script to setup your linux (ubuntu based) machine.
-Made this because I'm too lazy to setup some of my ubuntu base OSes.
+Made this because I'm too lazy to setup some of my ubuntu based OSes.

 # Usage